David-Hinton/Venue/README.md

 ### 4.5 Additional Services and Property Management

-Venue integrates additional services such as trash collection, police presence, and ice delivery.
+Locus integrates additional services such as trash collection, police presence, and ice delivery.
 It also includes property management features for managing permits, rental of event assets, and facilitating a smooth event experience.

 ## 5. Conclusion

-Venue provides a comprehensive software solution for event coordinators to manage and enhance their events.
+Locus provides a comprehensive software solution for event coordinators to manage and enhance their events.
 With features such as vendor management, event customization, analytics and reporting, vendor compensation, additional services, and property management, the application aims to streamline event coordination and create memorable experiences for attendees.